Newfoundland Breed Summary

 |Other Names||Newf, Newfie|

 Many who may be unfamiliar with this breed, may be scared by their sheer size, but fear not!
-These doggies are actually some of the gentlest and most sweet-natured dogs you can get!
+These dogs are actually some of the gentlest and most sweet-natured dogs you can get!
 If you don’t believe us, just watch Peter Pan.
 The dog in this film is a Newfoundland and is essentially the children’s nanny, affectionately referred to as ‘NaNa’.
 This reference is no coincidence, as these dogs are one of the best breeds to have with children.
 They will never bite or act out and are actually just big old softies!
-They are also extremely protective over their families; natural babysitters!
-However, if you enjoy having a clean and tidy house, this may not be the breed for you.
-They will often dribble, and their heavy coats are known to hold dirt and mud in them, which will eventually end up all over your home!
-One advantage to this breed is that they don’t require huge amounts of exercise, bar a brisk daily walk.
-They much prefer being lazy and sleeping on the sofa!
+They are also extremely protective over their families however, if you enjoy having a clean and tidy house, this may not be the breed for you.
+They will often dribble, and their heavy coats are known to hold dirt and mud, which will eventually end up all over your home!
+One advantage to this breed is that they don’t require huge amounts of exercise, a brisk daily walk will do as they much prefer being lazy and sleeping on the sofa!